 Quality of Nearby Schools

 If you have children, then you will certainly be concerned about the quality of the public schools in the area of Las Vegas that you are moving to.
 While there are quality schools all around the Valley, some public schools offer special education and magnet programs that focus on STEM and other fields.
-You can find a list of schools and in detail information about them on the Clark County School District website.
+You can find a list of schools and detailed information about them on the Clark County School District website.

 How Much Yard Space Do You Want

-Deciding on where to move to Southern Nevada is tricky because there are pros and cons everywhere.
+Deciding where to move to Southern Nevada is tricky because there are pros and cons everywhere.
 The same is true for the amount of square footage that homes have in the front and backyards.
-While older housing communities and those that are sprawled out into the desert have large yards, many of the new housing developments are building up rather than out.
+While older housing communities and those sprawled out into the desert have large yards, many new housing developments are building up rather than out.
 This is an important thing to consider because it may mean that you choose to move to older neighborhoods rather than new housing developments.

 How Long Your Commute Will Be